NETWAYS/ansible-collection-elasticstack/roles/management/docs/usage.md

     #          - beats

 ```

-# 4 Run the Playbook
+# 3 Run the playbook
 ```
-ansible-playbook /home/px/NW/ansible-nps/elasticsearch.yml -i /home/px/NW/ansible-nps/hosts --ask-vault-pass
+ansible-playbook /home/$(id -un)/NW/ansible-nps/elasticsearch.yml -i /home/$(id -un)/NW/ansible-nps/hosts --vault-id user@prompt --vault-id elastic@prompt
 ```

-# 5 Info: Saving Files on Disk
+# 5 "Updating" items

-I decided for some tasks like index-size, current users, current roles -> to store them on disk, as this makes creating decisions easier and provides current states without having to search through runtime logs.
+A trick is to get the current state, run a deletion, then run an adding.
+The background is that only delete requests can delete, and only add methods can add.